lekentle/lekentle/README.md

 - 👋 Hi, I’m @lekentle
-- 👀 I’m interested in Java, Python, PHP, Javascript, and JSON, Microservices and AWS.
+- 👀 I’m living in this world in Java, Python, PHP, Javascript (nodejs, jquery, vue), and JSON, kubernetes, docker, Microservices and AWS.
-- 🌱 I’m currently learning AWS, Swift
+- 🌱 I’m currently learning FLutter, Firebase, Google Cloud
 - 💞️ I’m looking to collaborate on any Java ERP software
 - 📫 How to reach me lekentle dot mohlala at yahoo dot com